Oliver Solberg

-In 2024, Solberg joined Formula 1 driver Lando Norris' Quadrant Athlete program alongside three others, including WMX racer Lotte van Drunen, Moto3 pilot Iván Ortolá, and Olympic Gold medal winner Keegan Palmer.

-Solberg achieved his maiden WRC victory at the 2025 Rally Estonia.

 Early life

-Solberg was introduced to the world of the WRC before his first birthday when he attended the 2002 Cyprus Rally to watch his father, Petter Solberg, compete.
-Though a career in motorsport wasn't inevitable, as both his parents encouraged him to try football, ice hockey and many other activities, he had decided motorsport was what he wanted to do.
-By the age of eight he was competing in crosskarting, winning his first ever race.
-Over the next years he won multiple Norwegian and Nordic Crosskart Championships.
+Solberg was introduced to the world of the WRC before his first birthday, when he attended the 2002 Cyprus Rally to watch his father compete.
+His grandfather and uncle are also experienced rally drivers.
+Though a career in motorsport wasn't inevitable, as his parents encouraged him to also try football, ice hockey and other activities, he ultimately decided to pursue motorsport.
+By the age of eight, he was competing in crosskarting, winning his first race.
+Over the next years, he won multiple Norwegian and Nordic Crosskart Championships.

 Rally career

 Solberg started his professional rally career in 2017 at 15 years old.
 Given his young age, one of the few places he was allowed to compete was the Latvian Rally Championship, though he was still too young to drive the road sections which resulted in him and his co-driver Veronica Engan swapping seats between stages.
-His first rally was Rally Alūksne in a Peugeot 208 R2 where he finished 2nd in his class.
-He finished the year with 2 wins.
-Solberg competed in his second season of the Latvian Rally Championship in 2018, where he finished 2nd in both the LRC3 and U28 categories behind European champion Mārtiņš Sesks.
+His first rally was Rally Alūksne in a Peugeot 208 R2 where he finished second in his class.
+He finished the year with two wins.
+Solberg competed in his second season of the Latvian Rally Championship in 2018, where he finished second in both the LRC3 and U28 categories behind European champion Mārtiņš Sesks.

 After two years competing in the Latvian Rally Championship in the R2 class, Solberg stepped into R5 machinery for the 2019 season.
-He won 5 consecutive rallies, ultimately winning the Latvian Rally Championship in the Volkswagen Polo GTI R5.
+He won five consecutive rallies, ultimately winning the Latvian Rally Championship in the Volkswagen Polo GTI R5.
 One of the rounds of the championship, Rally Liepāja, also counted for the European Rally Championship, meaning he won on his ERC debut against top-level international competition.
-He also drove six rounds of the American Rally Championship in a Subaru WRX STI, with a livery based on his father's iconic blue and gold WRC Championship-winning car.
-He claimed victory on only his second outing at the Olympus Rally, and achieved a total of 3 victories in 6 races in the 2019 ARA season.
+He also drove six rounds of the American Rally Championship for Subaru USA in a WRX STI, with a livery based on his father's iconic blue and gold WRC Championship-winning car.
+He claimed victory on only his second outing at the Olympus Rally, and achieved a total of three victories in six races in the 2019 ARA season.